What’s the best MCAT study schedule for acing the test?

-Before I spell out the different techniques and study plans, here are my two cents on how you should progress through your material (assuming you aren’t taking a class, which would likely give you a study plan to follow).
+Before I spell out the different techniques and study plans, here are my two cents on how you should progress through your material (assuming you aren’t taking a class, which would likely give you an MCAT study schedule to follow).
 These are all easily modified plans, so sit down and create your own custom timeline and schedule once you settle on the best approach.

 Plan #1: “Stretch it Out” Study Schedule